Mauricio Morales

-Mauricio Geraldiny Morales Olivares (born 7 January 2000), also known as Mauro Morales, is a Chilean professional footballer who plays as a central midfielder for Chilean Primera División club Universidad de Chile.
+Mauricio Geraldiny Morales Olivares (born 7 January 2000), also known as Mauro Morales, is a Chilean professional footballer who plays as a central midfielder for Magallanes.

 Club career

 Morales made his professional debut in a Copa Chile match against Cobresal on 7 September 2019.
 On 21 December, he signed his first contract as a professional footballer.
 Morales made his international club debut in a Copa Libertadores match against San Lorenzo de Almagro on 18 March 2021.
+In July 2023, Morales joined on loan to Deportes Antofagasta in the Primera B de Chile.

+In February 2025, Morales joined Magallanes.

 International career

 At early age, he represented Chile at under-15 level at the 2015 South American U-15 Championship and winning the friendly 2015 Aspire Tri-Series International Tournament in Doha, Qatar.
 Later, he represented the under-17 team in two friendly matches against the United States, at the 2017 South American U-17 Championship – where Chile finished runners-up – and at the 2017 FIFA U-17 World Cup.

 He played all the matches for the under-17s at the friendly tournament, the 2017 Lafarge Foot Avenir in France, better known as Tournament Limoges, which Chile won after defeating Belgium and Poland, and drawing to France.